 Plenty of mums struggle with breastmilk supply issues.
 According to a study by paediatrician Marianne Neifert, “as many as 5% of women may have primary insufficient lactation because of anatomic breast variations or medical illness that make them unable to produce a full milk supply despite heroic efforts.”
 But what if there are natural ingredients that boost supply of breast milk — effectively and effortlessly?

-Sadly, not a lot of research has been made on the kinds of food that can help increase breastmilk supply, as BabyCenter points out.
-But we can learn from previous generations of breastfeeding moms, who have sworn by certain foods that have reportedly helped increase their breastmilk supply.
+Sadly, not a lot of research has been made on the kinds of food that can help increase breastmilk supply.
+But we can learn from previous generations of breastfeeding mums, who have sworn by certain foods that have reportedly helped increase their breastmilk supply.

 If you’re looking to increase your breast milk supply, then check out these foods below: